 IND.
-CODE §35-42-2-9 (2014).
+CODE §35-42-2-9 (2016).
 STRANGULATION

-Sec.
-9. (a) This section does not apply to a medical procedure.

-(b) A person who, in a rude, angry, or insolent manner, knowingly or intentionally:
+- Sec.
+9. (a) This section does not apply to a medical procedure. - (b) A person who, in a rude, angry, or insolent manner, knowingly or intentionally: - (1) applies pressure to the throat or neck of another person; or - (2) obstructs the nose or mouth of the another person;

-(1) applies pressure to the throat or neck of another person; or in a manner that impedes the normal breathing or the blood circulation of the other person commits strangulation, a Level 6 felony.
+in a manner that impedes the normal breathing or the blood circulation of the other person commits strangulation, a Level 6 felony.